Sharath1036/multi-agent-document-qna/README.md

 ## Running the code with docker-compose (easier)
 ```
 docker-compose up --build
+OR
+docker-compose up -d --build # in detached mode
 ```
 Now the FastAPI application will be available at:
 * http://localhost:8000